MichaelY27/Rewards_Application/README.md

 ## 3. Test Data
 Generate test data by send a predefined request in the postman collection, you can also generate your won data by sending a POST request to `http://localhost:8080/transaction/create/list`

-Here is an example of the request body and the response
+Here is an example of the request body and the user summary response
 ```json
 [
     {